-There are some things you will need when you’re trying to get through the airport check-in, so remember your travel pass, passport, and any kind of ID that has been requested by your airline.
+You will need some things when trying to get through the airport check-in, so remember your travel pass, passport, and any ID requested by your airline.
 You won’t be able to get on your flight without them!

-We also recommend you bring your own headphones, as not only will they isolate any noise from the plane (including your chattering companion), but they can also be used (for free) for the in-flight movie if it is something you actually haven’t seen before!
+We also recommend you bring your headphones.
+Not only will they isolate any noise from the plane (including your chattering companion), but they can also be used (for free) for the in-flight movie if it is something you haven’t seen before!

 Drink and food